daniellochner/creature/README.md

 Please Note: This repository has undergone several major changes since its initial release.
-An update will be released soon, along with an explanation video discussing the changes.
+An update will soon be released, along with a YouTube video discussing the development process.

 # Creature Creator